AIMCo: Governance and board of directors

-AIMCo is headquartered in Edmonton, Alberta with additional offices in Toronto, Ontario, London, UK and Luxembourg.
+AIMCo is headquartered in Edmonton, Alberta with additional offices in Calgary, Toronto, London, Luxembourg, New York City, and Singapore.

 Strategy

 AIMCo is one of several "pooled investment portfolios" in Canada that allow for "client-controlled asset allocation for multiple public-sector pension plans and investment funds.
 Through pooled asset management, these entities achieve sufficient scale to produce significant cost savings through internal investment management and access to alternative asset classes."
 Through funds like these "Canada is emerging as a world-wide leader in successfully adapting the advantages of large funds to the public sector."
 These are "arm's-length investment management entities with sufficient scale, independent boards and internal investment management, remunerated at rates competitive with the private sector."

-AIMCo's focuses its investments across three broad categories, Equities, Illiquid Investments, and Fixed Income all employing varying strategies.

-Equity holdings, which contain both public and private equity, total to 43% (2015) of AUM.
-The public equity portfolio maintains exposure to a diversifying set of common style factors, as well as stock selection and other idiosyncratic risk.
-By investing with both private funds and co-venture deals, AIMCo private equity focuses on business that generate stable free cash flow and are operated by strong management teams.

-Illiquid Investments, which constitute 22% of AUM, include long-term holdings in Real Estate, Infrastructure and Timberland.
-The long term Real Estate assets are the core strategy direct investments in office, retail, industrial and multi-unit residential properties located in major Canadian Centres.
-AIMCo's Infrastructure investments match long duration real return asset characteristics with inflation indexed-pension liabilities.
-The Infrastructure and Timberland assets are held to provide inflation hedging and a long-term duration match with client obligations.

-The Fixed Income portfolios are managed with the objective of capital preservation, liquidity, and risk-controlled return relative to benchmark.
-These asset classes make up 35% of AIMCo's AUM.